 - Borderline personality disorder

 - Dependent personality disorder

 It’s important to note that while there are these three clusters and 10 types, there is usually a blur of characteristics between two or more types within the same cluster.
 For example, a paranoid personality often blurs with either a schizoid or schizotypal personality.

 Let’s briefly explores a few traits of each of these 10 personality disorders:

-This personality disorder is based on a poor sense of self or lack of self-esteem.
+A histrionic personality disorder is based on a poor sense of self or lack of self-esteem.
 This makes the individual seek this sense of worth from others and often are superficial, and behave in overly charming or seductive ways.

 Those with this personality disorder feel like they aren’t able to measure up with others.
 This leaves them in almost constant fear of embarrassment, rejection, or criticism.
 An avoidant personality disorder is commonly connected with anxiety disorders.

-This individual fears abandonment and is dependent on others for their care.
+Individuals with dependent personality disorder fear abandonment and is dependent on others for their care.
 They struggle to make decisions—both big and small ones—and are often naive and childlike.

 As mentioned, often there are shared traits from personality disorders within the same cluster.
 In addition, many times personality disorders are also found with other mental health issues.
 This comorbidity often is found with anxiety disorders, depressive disorders, mood disorders, and substance abuse.